Dr. Riley Bove - principal investigator

 Dr. Taylor trained as a clinician in Romania at the University Of Medicine And Pharmacy of Tirgu-Mures.
 After receiving her MD degree, she is now pursuing her Master’s degree in Clinical Research at UCSF.
 Dr. Taylor joined the Bove Lab in August 2020.
 She is working with Dr. Bove on a pilot study exploring the influence of exogenous hormones, menstrual cycle, and birth control on Multiple Sclerosis symptoms in women (MenseS).
 She is also involved in various other projects within the Bove Lab that aim to improve clinical care while developing her skills in research design, statistical analysis, and leadership.

-Annika received a BA in Neurobiology and Gender and Women’s Studies from UC Berkeley in 2018.
-She joined the Bove Lab in the summer of 2018 and is currently working on projects in hormone and gender-based approaches to care in the MS community.
-She is interested in the intersections of gender and health.
+Stephanie received her BA in Economics from Columbia University in 2019.
+She joined the Bove Lab in the summer of 2022 and is working on projects in hormone and gender-based care for patients with MS.

 Kira McPolin – research coordinator